 - Driven by social media, information, and clouds)

 New types of ERP architecture are user-centric.
 They are simple to use to any user.
 Furthermore, these systems are agile which means that they are simplified, not containing redundant tables or other complicated things which were required for scalability in previous versions of different ERP products.
-Today, you may hear an abbreviation EAS which stands for enterprise application suite that can be used to denote formerly built resource planning systems.
+Today, you may hear an abbreviation EAS which stands for an enterprise application suite that can be used to denote formerly built resource planning systems.

 ERP System Examples